bherrera24/toDoList/README.md

 # toDoList
-This app alows you to create a to do list made with ReactJs
+This app allows you to create a to do list made with ReactJs